Skip to main content

 • Health-Contingent Programs require an individual to satisfy a standard related to a health factor to obtain a reward.
 These are further divided into activity-only programs (like a walking program) and outcome-based programs (like achieving a certain cholesterol level).
 Because they tie rewards to health outcomes, these programs are subject to more stringent rules to prevent them from becoming discriminatory.

 The second component of HIPAA is its Privacy and Security Rules.
-If a wellness program is part of a and handles protected health information (PHI), such as the results of a biometric screening or a health risk assessment, it is bound by these rules.
+If a wellness program is part of a group health plan and handles protected health information (PHI), such as the results of a biometric screening or a health risk assessment, it is bound by these rules.
 This means there must be strict safeguards in place to protect the confidentiality and security of your personal health data.
 The program must also inform you of its privacy practices.

 The ACA and Program Design